Donald Trump Discussed Whistleblower Complaint About Himself With Intelligence Director, DNI Appears To Admit

 As McFaul noted, in response to a question as to whether he has discussed the whistleblower complaint with Trump, Maguire refused to answer, claiming that his conversations with the president of the United States were covered by executive privilege.

-But when grilled by California congressional representative Jackie Speier over whether Trump had ever asked him to discover the identity of the whistleblower, Maguire appeared to make an exception to the “executive privilege,” answering, “Although I would not normally discuss my conversations with the president, I can tell you, emphatically, no.”
+But when grilled by California congressional representative Jackie Speier over whether Trump had ever asked him to discover the identity of the whistleblower, Maguire appeared to make an exception to the “executive privilege.”

+“Although I would not normally discuss my conversations with the president, I can tell you, emphatically, no.”

-In his testimony on Thursday, Maguire said that he withheld the complaint because he believed it was may have been covered by executive privilege as well.
+In his testimony on Thursday, Maguire said that he withheld the complaint because he believed it may have been covered by executive privilege as well.

 The whistleblower in the complaint said that he or she believed that Trump was “using the power of his office to solicit interference from a foreign country,” as quoted by NBC News.